-Participants will learn how to identify customer needs and recommend appropriate product solutions, as well as assess various risks to both bank and customer in international trade transactions.
+This 1-day course which will assist participants to identify customer needs and recommend appropriate product solutions, as well as assess various risks to both bank and customer in international trade transactions.

-They will also gain an ability to explain and identify ways of mitigating the underlying risks associated with trade finance transactions and carry out the processes involved in documentary collections, documentary letters of credit and contract guarantees.
+Through the use of trainer led sessions and the use of case studies they will be able to explain and identify ways of mitigating the underlying risks associated with trade finance transactions and carry out the processes involved in documentary collections, documentary letters of credit and guarantees.

-The international trade finance course will also address the purpose and application of the various International Chamber of Commerce rules and practices as used in international trade, identify customer needs for finance of exports/imports and explain the features and benefits of each method.
+The purpose and application of the various International Chamber of Commerce (ICC) rules and practices used in international trade will be covered.

 Case Study: Short exercise to check understanding of Incoterms application.

-Case Study: Several practical case studies which checks understanding of the collections procedure and the practical application of the URC 522.
+b) to check understanding of the collections procedure and the practical application of the URC 522

-Case Study: Analyse and comment on guarantees which caused a loss to the bank.
+Case Study to review guarantees which caused a loss to the bank.
 Discuss the practical application of URDG 758 and potential for use in local banking practice and legal jurisdictions.
-Examine the wording of a range of guarantees issued by banks abroad.

 Redcliffe Training offers a range of trade finance course across UCP 600 and other regulatory needs.